marcohern/car-dealer/README.md

 ### 3. Run Dev server

 Run `ng serve` to run the dev server.
-Navigate to `http://localhost:4200/` using your favorite browser.
+To run the app, just navigate to `http://localhost:4200/` using your favorite browser.
 The app will automatically reload if you change any of the source files.

 ## Running tests